LinkedIn Video Downloader Not Working? Here’s What to Do

 • Cannot handle updated security layers

-• Become incompatible over time
+• Become incompatible with newer browsers

 Reality: